MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/connectivity/creating-AAD-app-for-insights.md

 ---
-title: Creating an AAD app and connecting it to title database
+title: Creating a Microsoft Entra ID app and connecting it to title database
 author: natashaorie
-description: Creating an AAD app and connecting it to title database ms.author: norie ms.date: 03/20/2020
+description: Creating a Microsoft Entra ID app and connecting it to title database ms.author: norie ms.date: 03/20/2020
 ms.topic: article